-In order to achieve an active curriculum, teachers are expected to provide a range of ways to implement this.
-These could be:
+In order to achieve an active curriculum, teachers are expected to provide a range of ways to

 Outdoor learning - Whenever possible, we make use of the outside spaces.
 We encourage the children to explore, investigate and experiment.
 Our children benefit from 'Forest School' activities and explore the wider, local area via fieldtrips.